GSU scholarship program

 - A two-page essay on the chosen topic for the year.

 Scholarship application forms are available below or mailed directly to members upon request.
-Availability of the forms will be announced is announced on the website, email, and GSU’s Tuesday Members’ Memo e-newsletter.
+Availability of the forms will be announced on the website and in GSU’s Tuesday Members’ Memo e-newsletter.

-- 2019 scholarship essay topic requirement information [pdf]
+- 2020 GSU scholarship essay requirement information [pdf]

 GSU’s First Nations University of Canada bursary